-After two months of double-wristing Apple Watches (Series 7 and SE), and six years of wearing Apple Watch daily, I determined that Apple Watch SE is the best bet for most people because it's more affordable with just a few minor sacrifices.
+After two months of double-wristing Apple Watches (Series 8 and SE 2), and eight years of wearing Apple Watch daily, I determined that the SE 2 is the best bet for most people because it's more affordable and comes with every important feature with only minor sacrifices.

-Let’s go over the five main reasons why you should consider Series 7.
-If a couple of these reasons resonate with you, as they do for me, it might be a smart move to go for the upgrade.
+Let’s go over the five main reasons why you should consider Series 8.
+And if a couple of these reasons resonate with you, as they do for me, it might be a smart move to go for the upgrade.

-If you've never owned an Apple Watch, I recommend my Apple Watch Basics post before reading this comparison to get you up to speed.
+(I’ll compare the smaller 40mm and 41mm models, but the results won’t vary much compared to the larger 44mm and 45mm models.
+And if you've never owned an Apple Watch, I recommend my Apple Watch Basics post before reading this comparison to get you up to speed on their capabilities.)

-- The SE’s screen turns black when it isn’t in use.
+- The SE’s screen turns black when it's not in use.
 Twist your wrist towards your eyes to wake the screen.
 It should happen naturally and not feel forced.
-During my first four years with Apple Watch, the twist to wake worked 98% of the time.
+The twist to wake worked 98% of the time, in my experience.
 But be aware that you’ll look goofy when you exaggerate your wrist twist on the second attempt after the first doesn’t wake the screen.

 - Tap on the display to light it up.